Focus Areas for Google in 2019

 Structured data

 web diagram representing structured dataTechnically, structured data, schema markup, and rich results are different things.
-However, we will be generally addressing them as the same thing because they are so closely related and mean the same thing for most everyone but technical guru’s.
+However, we will be generally addressing them as the same thing because they are so closely related and mean the same thing for almost everyone but technical guru’s.

 So how do we define these terms?
 Schema markup translates your website’s content into the language of search engines, making websites stand out and attract the right target audience far more than if they do not include the markup.
 It connects related things to make sense of the vast information on the Internet.